euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 - Network segmentation
 - Firewall rules
 - Static routes creation for traffic forwarding
+	- Through Routing Tables.
+Used to forward traffic between instances in the same network, even across subnets.
 - SharingVPN content

 The size of a subnet in a custom network can be increased by expanding the range of IP addresses allocated to it.
 And it doesn't affect already configured VMs.